10 Characteristics your Financial Planner Must have

 Final Thoughts on Certified Financial Planners:

-By finding your way to this site, hopefully you’re well on the way to being your own financial planner.
+By finding your way to this site, hopefully you’re well on the way to getting rid of a financial advisor and becoming your own.
 If you do decide to go with a professional, take the time and effort to do it right.
 After all, your entire financial well-being is all that’s at stake, right?

 Financial Planner Discussion: